feiphoon/github-workshop/slides/slides.md

 6. **Merge**: the action that accepts your branch into the master branch.

 ---
-# Today's learning objectives +++++
+## Today's learning objectives

 - Learn a universally-accepted collaboration workflow
-- Use basic Git concepts on a project, using the GitHub web UI.
+- Use key Git concepts on a project, using the GitHub web UI.

 ---
-# Workshop Time
+## Workshop Time

 See: https://github.com/feiphoon/github-workshop/

 Reminders for collaboration:

-- Be kind (you can still be firm and opinionated!)
+- Be kind (you can still be firm & opinionated!)
 - Leave constructive comments
-- If you feel an online conversation is getting out of control, retry the discussion in person.
+- If you feel an online conversation isn't working out, retry the discussion in person.
 - If you're lost, ask for help!
-There are no stupid questions, only lost people feeling sad that they didn't ask for help sooner.
+There are no silly questions, only lost people feeling sad that they didn't ask for help sooner.

 ---
-# A Recap
+## Workshop Recap

-Today, you:

 - created a repository
-- learned to make commits (to master, the NAUGHTY way!)
+- learned to make commits
 - logged an issue
 - responded to an issue
 - asked for a review